About RPKI

 A ROA or Route Origin Authorization is an attestation of a BGP route announcement.
 It attests that the origin AS number is authorized to announce the prefix(es).
 The attestation can be verified cryptographically using RPKI.

-How does SGIX validate ROAs?
+How does SGIX validate IRR and RPKI?